Osborn, Missouri

 Osborn is a city in northern Clinton and southern DeKalb counties in the U.S. state of Missouri.
 The population was 374 at the 2020 census.

 The Clinton County portion of Osborn is part of the Kansas City, MO–KS Metropolitan Statistical Area, while the DeKalb County portion is part of the St. Joseph, MO–KS Metropolitan Statistical Area.
 The Clinton County portion of Osborn lies in Platte Township, while the DeKalb County portion of Osborn lies in Colfax Township.

 History

 Osborn got its start following the construction of the Hannibal and St. Joseph Railroad through that territory.
 It was named for Col. William Osborn of Waterville, New York.
 Col. Osborn, born in Sangerfield, New York on May 9, 1809, was an Oneida National Bank and Trust Company of Central New York commissioner and farmer who, in 1845, relocated to Missouri, where he partnered with the Hannibal and St. Joseph Railroad Company, the firm that constructed the Hannibal and St. Joseph Railroad.

 Education

-The Osborn R-0 School District is located in Osborn.
-Osborn is home of the Wildcats and proudly sports the orange and green.
+The Osborn R-O School District includes Osborn.
+Osborn is home of the Wildcats and has orange and green as its school colors.